 Section 5/1.8/5.1.2 For Method A2:

-5.79 The use of the bands 415-495 kHz and 505-526.5 kHz (505-510 kHz in Region 2) by the maritime mobile service is limited to radiotelegraphy.
+5.79 In the maritime mobile service, the frequency bands 415-495 kHz and 505-526.5 kHz is limited to be used for radiotelegraphy and NAVDAT system.
+Such use of NAVDAT system should be in accordance with the most recent version of Recommendation ITU-R M.2010, subject to special arrangements between interested and affected administrations.
+(WRC-19)

 Topics proposed by other regional Groups or ITU Members which are not included in no. 2 above